Indexu/OurCraft/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This license only applies to code written by us.

+The license does NOT apply to any of our assets sourced below, they each have their own license.

 ## Acknowledgments